-For example: Beckett, Samuel (1951), Malone meurt (Malone Dies), Paris: Les Éditions de Minuit.
-Citation: (Beckett 1951: 12) In the text: Original Title (English Title) then English Title thereafter.
+Beckett, Samuel (1951), Malone meurt (Malone Dies), Paris: Les Éditions de Minuit.

+(Beckett 1951: 12)

+Original Title (English Title) then English Title thereafter.

 E-books and pdfs

 These appear in a similar style to other journal references, but a URL and accessed date are included.
 If there are no pages available, then n.pag. should be used in citations.
 If there is no date available, then n.d. may be used.
 Original publication year may be referenced using square brackets.
 There is no need to specify [online] in Harvard referencing.